-I am an actor, director, and theatre pedagogue, specialized in oriental psycho-physical disciplines.
-Since 2014, I have worked as a teacher of Tai Chi at different departments of the Theatre Academy – University of the Arts in Helsinki (dance department, PEDA, and LAPS).
-I am a Doctoral Candidate at the Performing Arts Research Centre (Tutke) of the Theatre Academy of Helsinki.
+My name is Gabriele Goria.
+I am an actor, theatre pedagogue, and kung fu teacher.
+Since 2014, I have worked as a teacher of Tai Chi at different departments of the Theatre Academy of Helsinki (dance department, PEDA, and LAPS).
+As a doctoral candidate at the Performing Arts Research Centre (Tutke), I am currently developing an artistic research on meditative silence.

 After my graduation at the Theatre Academy Silvio D’Amico (Roma, 2001), I have worked as an actor and director for two renowned Theatre Companies in Torino: Compagnia Anna Bolens and Torino Spettacoli.
 I have taught acting in diverse contexts, including primary schools, secondary schools, universities and corporate entities.

 Together with Fabrizio Nicastro (Italian movie actor, and black belt of Ju Tai Jutsu) I developed a stage-fighting method which combines physical theatre techniques with martial arts: Nataka-Do.
 In the years 2001-2008, we led workshops and courses of Nataka-Do at the Yoshin Ryu Zero Centre (Torino).

 I moved to Finland in 2008.
 During my Master studies in Theatre Pedagogy (TeaK, 2011-2013), I began my artistic research on meditative silence, in cooperation with the dance pedagogue Eerika Arposalo, and the University Chaplain Rev. Henri Järvinen.
 Our final production was a performance, built throughout a four-month-work without use of speech.